My 7 Picks For The Best Load Balancing Software

 Q. Which is better, load balancing or failover?

 Load balancing distributes traffic across multiple servers to optimize performance and prevent overloading a single server.
-Failover provides backup servers that automatically take over if the primary server fails.
+Failover provides backup servers that automatically take over in the event of the primary server's failure.
 The choice depends on whether your priority is performance optimization (load balancing) or redundancy (failover).

 Q. Which is the best free load balancing software?

-HAProxy is one of the best free load balancing solutions available.
-It’s an open-source, high-performance software that supports various load balancing algorithms and provides advanced features like SSL termination and health checks.
-Explore other free load balancing software.
+HAProxy is one of the best free load-balancing solutions available.
+It’s an open-source, high-performance software that supports various load balancing algorithms and offers advanced features, including SSL termination and health checks.
+Explore other free load-balancing software.

 Q. What is the difference between an API gateway and a load balancer?

-An API gateway acts as an entry point for API requests, handling tasks like routing, authentication, rate limiting, and load balancing.
+An API gateway serves as the entry point for API requests, handling tasks such as routing, authentication, rate limiting, and load balancing.
 It often includes features specific to API management, such as monitoring and security.
 A load balancer, on the other hand, focuses solely on distributing incoming traffic across multiple servers to ensure no single server is overwhelmed.

 Stop your servers from throwing a tantrum!